skienzmatishun/rippreport/content/p/threesome/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Our investigation continues to untangle how local mayors and municipal attorneys use taxpayer-funded insurance to hide their misconduct.
+Public filings expose a pattern of secret legal payouts, speed-trap rackets, and backroom deals protecting small-town tyrants.
+Why are Baldwin County taxpayers footing the bill for this dirty political trio?
 ---
 Baldwin County has 14 municipalities and at any given time several are embroiled in some sort of corruption, that they are pulling a blanket over.
 It truly is amazing how elected officials use the legal system to wash their dirty laundry.